Ascend/AscendNPU-IR/docs/HowToBuild.md

 Common script parameters:

-- `--apply-patches`：Enables the extended functionality of AscendNPU IR for third-party repositories, Recommended for initial compilation.
+- `--apply-patches`：Enables the extended functionality of AscendNPU IR for third-party repositories, which needs to be enabled during the first compilation.
 - `-o`: Output path for compiled artefacts
 - `--build-type`: Build type, such as "Release" and "Debug".